By Xu Zhiyong, published: July 11, 2012

-On May 29th, 2012, Xu Zhiyong published an article titled “New Citizens Movement”, it was quickly censored by the Chinese authorities, but here we present it in English for the first time with the permission of Xu Zhiyong (translated by an anonymous friend of the blog).
-This essay and Xu’s activism are truly deserving of further coverage overseas as it offers a comprehensive path for reform in China. -Tom
+On May 29th, 2012, Dr. Xu Zhiyong published an article titled “New Citizens Movement,” it was quickly censored by the Chinese authorities, but here we present it in English for the first time with the permission of Xu Zhiyong.
+This essay and Xu’s activism are truly deserving of further coverage overseas as it offers a comprehensive path for reform in China. – Editor

 China needs a new citizens’ movement.
 This movement is a political movement in which this ancient nation bids utter farewell to authoritarianism and completes the civilized transformation to constitutional governance; it is a social movement to completely destroy the privileges of corruption, the abuse of power, the gap between rich and poor, and to construct a new order of fairness and justice; it is a cultural movement to bid farewell to the culture of autocrats and subjects and instead create a new nationalist spirit; it is the peaceful progressive movement to herald humanity’s process of civilizing.